fenz85/CIPP/user-documentation/tenant/administration/alertsqueue.md

 Similar to [Tenant Standards](../standards/edit-standards.md#meet-the-standards), you configure alerts using the wizard to select one or more tenants or -All Tenants- to apply alerts globally, then select from the list of available alerts.

 Alert email delivers to the email address or webhook provided in CIPP settings.
 Alerts are delivered as an HTML-formatted table.
-Alerts fire once per incident - for example, a full mailbox does not fire an alert every time it's checked.
+Audit log alerts fire once per incident.
+Scripted alerts check on the interval that you define.
+If the condition is still present, it creates a new alert For example, a new rule created in a mailbox does not fire an alert every time it's checked, whereas a full mailbox will keep generating alerts for as long as the condition persists.

 {% hint style="info" %}
 Scripted CIPP Alerts runtimes are configurable from 30 minutes to up to 1 week.